In this article:

-In business, there are two types of assets:
+In business, there are two types of assets.
+One depreciates, and the other amortizes:

-- Short-term (or current) assets, which will be sold, converted to cash, or liquidated within one year.
-For example, Accounts Receivable and inventory are short-term assets.
-Most short-term assets amortize, or spread their value out over their useful life.
+- Current (or short-term) assets, which will be sold, converted to cash, or liquidated within one year.
+Accounts receivable and inventory are good examples of short-term assets.
+Most short-term assets amortize, or spread their value over their useful life.

 Setting the useful life of a short-term asset